 Stroll along Beale Street listen to the blues bands in many of the local bars.
 We recommend BB Kings, Rum Boogie Cafe or take a walk on the wild side at Wild Bill's.

 Visit Graceland, a shrine to The King and re-live the history of the era as you tour this elegant mansion.
 Pop into Sun Studio's and hear about all the great recording artist's that frequented this surprisingly small studio.
 Stroll through the National Civil Rights Museum at the infamous Lorraine Motel, or visit Slave Haven at The Burkle Estate and learn about the secret Underground Railroad network that the slaves used to escape their cruel masters.

-VIP tour of Graceland and entrance to the new Elvis Presley's Memphis exhibition is included.
+A Entourage tour of Graceland and entrance to the new Elvis Presley's Memphis exhibition is included.
 This state-of-the-art exhibition houses the world's largest collection of Elvis memorabilia.
-Entrance and tour of legendary Sun Studios is also included in your time in Memphis as well as admission to the excellent, Stax and Rock 'n' Soul Museum.
+Be sure also to visit legendary Sun Studios, as well as the excellent, Stax and Rock 'n' Soul Museum.

 New Orleans is truly like no other city in America.
 To enjoy this destination you're put you in the very heart and soul of the city, the French Quarter, famous for its ornate balconies, French architecture and joie de vivre.

 Jackson square is the place to sit, sip a cafe au lait and devour a beignet.
 Jump on the St Charles Streetcar for a true overall feel for the city and its beautiful neighbourhoods.
 The Garden District with it's antebellum mansions is a must.